AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/CAEXDocument.md

 CAEXWrapper.CAEXDocument Property
 =================================
-AutomationML 2.1 APIGets the CAEX document of this CAEX object.
+Gets the CAEX document of this CAEX object.
 If the CAEX object has not been inserted into a document or has been removed from the document, the value is `null`.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)